 In 1964 Higginbotham was appointed the first African American Judge of the United States District Court for the Eastern District of Pennsylvania by President Lyndon Johnson, a position he held for 13 years.
 He was then appointed by President Jimmy Carter to be a Judge of the United States Court of Appeals for the Third Circuit (one level below the U.S. Supreme Court) in 1977.
 Here Judge Higginbotham decided a number of cases involving the legality of affirmative action.
 In 1989 he was elevated to Chief Judge of the Third Circuit Court, a position he held until his retirement in 1993.

 After retirement Judge Higginbotham remained active.
-He accepted a professorship at Harvard University in 1993 and lectured widely at major universities.
+He was a member of Sigma Pi Phi and Omega Psi Phi fraternities and accepted a professorship at Harvard University in 1993 and lectured widely at major universities.
 A prolific writer, Judge Higginbotham has published more than fifty articles in scholarly journals.
 He is the author of two books dealing with law and race in America: In the Matter of Color-Race and American Legal Process: The Colonial Period (1978) and Shades of Freedom (1996).
 He has also received more than fifty local, regional, and national honors including most notably in 1995 the Presidential Medal of Freedom, the nation’s highest civilian honor.
 Judge Aloyisus Leon Higginbotham passed away on December 14, 1998 in Boston, Massachusetts at the age of 70.